arangodb/docs/3.10/indexing-persistent.md

 collection.ensureIndex({ type: "persistent", fields: ["value1", "value2"], storedValues: ["value3"] });
 ```

-To turn on in-memory caching of index entries, which can be used when doing point
+To enable in-memory caching of index entries, which can be used when doing point
 lookups on the index, you can set the `cacheEnabled` option: